spakov/furminal/docs/docgen/index.md

 ### Adding a resource file
 **Terminal** uses the **Windows.ApplicationModel.Resources** framework for localization, so we need to add a new resource file to our project.
 Create a **Strings** folder containing an **en-US** folder in the **Solution Explorer** under **TerminalDemo**, right click **en-US**, select **Add** > **New Item…**, select a **WinUI** **Resources File (.resw)**, and click **Add** to add `Resources.resw` to our project.

-The resource file must have at least one entry for the ResourceMap to be built, so let's double click `Resources.resw` and add a string named `LaunchTerminal.Text` with value `Launch Terminal`.
+The resource file must have at least one entry for the ResourceMap to be built, so let's double click `Resources.resw` (if necessary) and add a string named `LaunchTerminal.Text` with value `Launch Terminal`.
 We'll use this later for the button that launches the terminal.

 ### Referencing the **Terminal** resource file
 We'll need to edit our `TerminalDemo.vsproj` to reference Terminal's resource file so it gets packaged into the ResourceMap: